Alex-D15/ISAI/README.md

+# ISAI
+Repository for all things AI regarding IS.

-# ISAdviser
+## ISAdviser
-Reccomandation system for online betting
+Suggestion algorithm for online betting, built on item-item collaborative filtering.